Chili Breeding Guide

 Sow the soaked seeds about 0.5 cm deep into the prepared growing substrate.

 Sprinkle soil on top and press lightly.
-Chilis are dark buckets and need no light to start the germination process.
+Chilies are dark buckets and need no light to start the germination process.
 In a propagator with high humidity and 25 °C or 77 °F inside temperature your seeds germinate after one to two weeks.
 Some seeds take three days to germinate and sometimes 25 days until the first, delicate green appears.

 How long it takes for chili seeds to germinate cannot be answered 100% accurately for all varieties and growth conditions.
 With most chili varieties, however, the seedlings will appear after 8 – 14 days.